Unity-Technologies/ml-agents/README.md

 ([all releases](https://github.com/Unity-Technologies/ml-agents/releases))

-**The Unity Machine Learning Agents Toolkit** (ML-Agents) is an open-source Unity plugin that enables games and simulations to serve as environments for training intelligent agents.
+**The Unity Machine Learning Agents Toolkit** (ML-Agents) is an open-source project that enables games and simulations to serve as environments for training intelligent agents.
 Agents can be trained using reinforcement learning, imitation learning, neuroevolution, or other machine learning methods through a simple-to-use Python API.
 We also provide implementations (based on TensorFlow)